35 Reporting and writing research

 • identifies trends, consistencies, anomalies, etc.

-• does not interpret or explain the results (that is the purpose of the Discussion).
+• does not provide interpretations or explanations of the results (that is the purpose of the Discussion).

 Unless the dataset is small, the data itself is usually not given (though may appear in an Appendix or online).

-Cutting-and-pasting software output into reports is rarely acceptable, except for graphs.
+Cutting-and-pasting software output into reports is rarely acceptable, except for carefully-prepared graphs (Chap.
+17; Sect.
+35.6.1).

-Sometimes, articles have separate Conclusion and Discussion sections; sometimes they are combined.
 No new information should be presented in this section.
-The Discussion section:
+This section:

 • summarises the results.